 Brand awareness metrics contextualise your brand’s reach and prove how marketing is helping expand that awareness.
 Common individual metrics that point to changes in brand awareness include direct traffic or organic traffic for branded terms.

-Some marketers go as far as tracking social media follower counts, number of inbound links, and the number of online brand mentions.
+Some marketers also track social media follower counts, number of inbound links, and the number of online brand mentions.
 These are a good indication of how many people are aware of your brand.